Chapter Two: On Rational, Scientific, Objective Viewpoints from Mythical, Imaginary, Impossible Standpoints

 What is different about Periscopic's visualization than a more conventional bar chart of similar information such as "The era of 'active shooters'" from the Washington Post?

 The Post's graphic has a proposition - that active shooter incidents are on the rise - and demonstrates visual evidence to that effect.
 But Periscopic's work is framed around a singular emotion: loss.
 People are dying, their remaining time on earth has been stolen from them.
 These people have names and ages.
 We presume they have parents and partners and children who also suffer from that loss.
 The data scientists who worked on the project used rigorous statistical methods and demographic information in order to infer how long that person would have lived, which are documented in their notes.
 But in spite of the statistical rigor, and its undeniable emotional impact, “U.S. Gun Deaths” drew mixed responses from the visualization community.
-They couldn’t decide: should a visualization evoke emotion?
+We couldn’t decide: should a visualization evoke emotion?

 The received wisdom in technical communication circles is, emphatically, "NO." In the recent book, "A Unified Theory of Information Design," the authors state: "The plain style normally recommended for technical visuals is directed toward a deliberately neutral emotional field, a blank page in effect, upon which viewers are more free to choose their own response to the information."
 Here, plainness is equated with the absence of design, and thus greater freedom on the part of the viewer to interpret the results for themselves.
 Things like colors and icons, it is implied, work only to stir up emotions and cloud the viewer's rational mind.
 In fact, in the field of data visualization, any kind of ornament has historically been viewed as suspect.
 Why?
 Well, as historian of science Theodore Porter puts it, "quantification is a technology of distance" and distance was historically imagined to serve objectivity by producing knowledge independently of the people that make it.
 This echoes nineteenth-century statistician Karl Pearson's exhortation for people to set aside their own feelings and emotions when it came to statistics.
 The more seemingly neutral, the more rational, the more true, the better.
 At a data visualization master class in 2013, workshop leaders from the Guardian newspaper called spreadsheet data– those endless columns and rows– "clarity without persuasion."

 Back in the olden days of visualization, before the rise of the web elevated the visual display of data into a prized (and increasingly pervasive) artform, Edward Tufte, statistician and statistical graphics expert, invented a metric for measuring the superfluous information included in a chart– what he called the "data-ink" ratio.
 In his view, a visualization designer should strive to use ink only to display the data.
 Any ink devoted to something other than the data itself – such as background color, iconography, or embellishment – should be immediately erased and, he all but says, the designer spat upon.
 Visual minimalism, according to this logic, appeals to reason first. ("Just the facts, ma'am" says Joe Friday to every female character on Dragnet).
 Decorative elements, on the other hand, are associated with messy feelings– or, worse, represent stealthy (and, of course, unscientific) attempts at emotional persuasion.
-Data visualization has even be classified as the "unempathetic" art, in the words of designer Mushon Zer-Aviv, because of its emphatic rejection of emotion.
+Data visualization has even been classified as the "unempathetic" art, in the words of designer Mushon Zer-Aviv, because of its emphatic rejection of emotion.

 The gendered dimension of this thinking should be as clear as when President Richard Nixon, in a now-infamous statement, declared that no “woman should be in any government job... because they are erratic.
 And emotional.”
 (He subsequently admitted that “men are erratic and emotional, too,” but insisted that “a woman is more likely to be.”)
 We saw this same sentiment play out in the presidential debates of 2016, between Hillary Clinton and Donald Trump, but it’s not limited to politics alone.
 The truth is that most Anglo-Western cultures have long prized reason over emotion for its supposedly greater neutrality and universality.
 And the belief that women are more emotional than men (and, by contrast, that men are more reasoned than women) is one of the most persistent stereotypes in the world today.
 Indeed, psychologists have called it the "master stereotype," and puzzled over how it endures even when certain emotions– even extreme ones, like anger and pride– are simultaneously coded as male.
 One need only compare any number of “Hulk smash!”
 GIFs to the equal number of crazy-lady PMS memes floating around the Internet to prove, first of all, that everyone is crazy; and second, that the stereotype of the unstable, irrational woman persists.